IntersectMBO/plutus/plutus-benchmark/README.md

 ## Plutus Benchmarks

-This directory contains two sets of benchmarks:
+This directory contains three sets of benchmarks:

 * `nofib`: Plutus versions of some of Haskell's `nofib` benchmarks from https://github.com/ghc/nofib.